kamyarothmanhamad/tuning_playbook/README.md

 beginning of a project and only occasionally revisited when circumstances change.

-Our guidance below makes the following assumptions:
+Our guidance below makes the following assumptions [edited] :

 -   Enough of the essential work of problem formulation, data cleaning, etc. has already been done that spending time on the model architecture and training